 Fireworks are a huge part in the Italian New Year's Eve celebration, especially in the Southern, where, every year, they cause accidents and death.
-Another rather dangerous tradition wants Italians throwing old plates, chipped cups or pottery out of the window exactly at midnight.
+Another dangerous tradition wants Italians throwing old plates, chipped cups or pottery out of the window at midnight.

 Getting rid of useless stuff means that you are finally making room for new things in your life.
 Do not forget, during New Year’s Eve, to wear red underwear and red lingerie to bring love and passion in your life.